simplex-chat/simplex-chat/simplex-messaging.md

 - Sender of the queue (who received out-of-band message) to send messages to the server using sender's queue ID, signed by sender's key.

-- Recepient of the queue (who created the queue and who sent out-of-band message) will use it to retrieve messages from the server, signing the commands by the recepient key.
+- Recipient of the queue (who created the queue and who sent out-of-band message) will use it to retrieve messages from the server, signing the commands by the recipient key.

 - Participant identities are not shared with the server - new unique keys and queue IDs are used for each queue.